BoVice/tvinder-workshop-two/tutorial_steps.md

 There are many ways to define the template for a Vue component.
 Here we are simply defining a string of HTML and setting it to a variable, and then telling the Vue component to use this string as the template.
 The other important part of this file is `Vue.component()`.
 Here we give the component the name of `app-header` and define what the template will be.
 Other component behavior will also be defined in this component.
 We will discuss this later.

+3. Now that we have a component to render, we need to load it into our app.
+Add a refernce to the component `<script src="src/components/header.js"></script>` to our `index.html` in order to load it.
+4. Now that we have loaded the component, we need to render it.
+Add `<app-header></app-header>` to our `app.js` component.
+5. Presto!
+That is it, our first component.
+6. (Optional) Add in some CSS styling for our component in `src/assets/stylesheets/tvinder.css`